 Other appearances have included Herodias in Salome at the Arizona Opera, Orlando Opera, and Cleveland Opera, Amneris in Aida with Nashville Opera, Ulrica in Un Ballo in Maschera with Opera Memphis, the title role in Britten's The Rape of Lucretia for L'Opera de Montreal, and Dalila in Samson et Dalila with Memphis Opera.

-Ms. Bybee's interpretations of Rossini characters have garnered widespread recognition and praise.
-In addition to her appearances as Isabella at NYCO, she has sung the role in Cologne, Dublin and at the Festival International de Santander.
+Ms. Bybee's interpretations of Rossini characters earlier in her career garnered widespread recognition and praise.
+In addition to her appearances as Isabella at NYCO, she sang the role in Cologne, Dublin and at the Festival International de Santander.
 She made her Frankfurt Opera debut in concert performances of Tancredi and she sang the role of Falliero in the American premiere of Bianca e Falliero at the Florida Grand Opera.
-Ms. Bybee also enjoyed great success as Farnace in Mozart's Mitriade, Re di Ponto at the Wexford Festival and in Queen Elizabeth Hall in London.
+Ms. Bybee also enjoyed great success as Farnace in Mozart's Mitridate, Re di Ponto at the Wexford Festival and in Queen Elizabeth Hall in London.

 Opera Carolina Performances:

 The Flying Dutchman (2013–2014)